jayasme/SpotlightLyrics/README.md

 ## Introducing

-`SpotlightLyrics` is an open-source component which helps developers in parsing & displaying [LRC files](<https://en.wikipedia.org/wiki/LRC_(file_format)>), it is completely developed under [Swift](https://github.com/Apple/Swift) 4.2 and designed for both iPhone and iPad platforms.
+`SpotlightLyrics` is an open-source library which helps developers in parsing & displaying [LRC files](<https://en.wikipedia.org/wiki/LRC_(file_format)>), it is completely developed under [Swift](https://github.com/Apple/Swift) 4.2 and designed for both iPhone and iPad platforms.

 <figure class="half">